Kafū, aged forty-one.

 December 6th.

-I went to Fūgetsudō and had dinner.
+I went to Fugetsudō and took my evening meal.

-I read A Mistake in Life by one Laurent Vineul purchased yesterday.
+I read A Mistake in Life by one Laurent Vineul, purchased yesterday.

 December 7th.